On the Convergence Rates of Federated Q-Learning across Heterogeneous Environments: Introduction

 There is an emerging interest in mathematically understanding the role of heterogeneity in the performance of the federated versions of classic reinforcement learning algorithms \citep{jin_federated_2022,woo_blessing_2023,doan2019finite,wang2023federated,xie_fedkl_2023} such as Q-learning, policy gradient methods, and temporal difference (TD) methods.
 In this paper, we study synchronous federated Q-learning (FQL) in the presence of environmental heterogeneity, which aims to learn an optimal Q-function by averaging local Q-estimates per $E$ (where $E\ge 1$) update iterations on their local data.
 We leave the exploration of asynchronous Q-learning for future work.
 Federated Q-learning is a natural integration of FedAvg and Q-learning \citep{jin_federated_2022,woo_blessing_2023}.
 The former is the most widely adopted classic federated learning algorithm \citep{kairouz2021advances,mcmahan2017communication}, and the latter is one of the most fundamental model-free reinforcement learning algorithms \citep{Watkins1992Qlearning}.
 Despite intensive study, the tight sample complexity of Q-learning in the single-agent setting was open until recently \citep{li2024q}.
 Similarly, the understanding of FedAvg is far from complete; a detailed discussion can be found in Section \ref{sec: related_work}.
 A concise comparison of our work to the related work can be found in Table \ref{tbl:comparison}.

+{\bf Contributions.} Our contributions can be summarized as follows.
+All the asymptotic notations, e.g., $\calO$ and $\tilde\calO$, unless otherwise specified, hide only numerical constants.

-{\bf Contributions.} In this paper, we study synchronous federated Q-learning with environment heterogeneity. \begin{itemize}[noitemsep,topsep=0pt] \item We provide a fine-grained characterization of the error evolution, which decays to zero as the number of iterations $T$ increases.
-We observe an interesting phenomenon on the convergence speeds in terms of $K$ and $E$, where $K$ is the number of agents.
-Similar to the homogeneous environment settings, there is a linear speed-up concerning $K$ in reducing the errors that arise from sampling randomness.
-Yet, in sharp contrast to the homogeneous settings, $E>1$ leads to significant performance degradation. \item We prove that the convergence slowing down for $E>1$ is fundamental.
-We show that the $\ell_{\infty}$ norm of the error cannot decay faster than $\Theta (E/T)$.
-A practical implication of this impossibility result is that, eventually, having multiple local updates (i.e., $E>1$) ends up consuming more samples (i.e., $E\times$ more) than using $E=1$. \item Our numerical results illustrate that when the environments are heterogeneous and $E>1$, and there exists a sharp phase-transition of the error convergence: The error decays rapidly in the beginning yet later bounces up and stabilizes.
-In addition, provided that the phase-transition time can be estimated, choosing different stepsizes for the two phases can lead to faster overall convergence. \end{itemize}
+-0.8\baselineskip \begin{itemize} \itemsep{0em} \item We characterize the error evolution of synchronous Federated Q-learning, showing that it decays to zero as the number of iterations $T$ increases. {When $K(E-1)$ is below a threshold of $\tilde{\calO}\pth{{(\kappa\epsilon)^{-1}(1-\gamma)^{-2}}}$,} similar to the homogeneous environment settings, there is a linear speed-up concerning $K$ and the sample complexity is $\tilde\calO\pth{\frac{|\calS||\calA|}{K(1-\gamma)^5\epsilon^2}}$, matching the homogenous setting \citep{woo_blessing_2023}.
+Here, $\mathcal{S}$ and $\mathcal{A}$ are the state and action spaces, $\gamma\in (0,1)$ denotes the discount factor, {and $\kappa$ is a scalar characterizing the environment heterogeneity}.
+In sharp contrast, when $K(E-1)$ is above the threshold, heterogeneous environments lead to significant performance degradation {and results in a unique sample complexity of $\tilde{\mathcal{O}}\left(\frac{|\mathcal{S}||\mathcal{A}|\kappa E}{(1-\gamma)^3\epsilon}\right)$}. {Note that $E$ is also $\epsilon$-dependent.
+Hence, the sample complexity $\tilde{\mathcal{O}}\left(\frac{|\mathcal{S}||\mathcal{A}|\kappa E}{(1-\gamma)^3\epsilon}\right)$ does not contradict the lower bound of $\Omega(\epsilon^{-2})$ for the single-agent case.} \item We prove that the convergence slowing down for $E>1$ is fundamental.
+We show that the $\ell_{\infty}$ norm of the error cannot decay faster than {$\Theta_R \pth{\frac{E}{(1-\gamma)T}}$, where $\Theta_R$ only hides numerical constants and the specific choice of reward values}.
+A practical implication of this impossibility result is that, eventually, having multiple local updates (i.e., $E>1$) ends up consuming more samples (i.e., $E\times$ more) than using $E=1$ to reach a target accuracy. \item Our numerical results illustrate that when the environments are heterogeneous and $E>1$, there exists a sharp phase-transition of the error convergence for not too small stepsizes: The error decays rapidly in the beginning yet later bounces up and stabilizes.
+In addition, provided that the phase-transition time can be estimated, choosing different stepsizes for the two phases can lead to faster overall convergence for both constant and time-decaying stepsizes. {We conjecture that this is because the error in phase 1 is mainly controlled by the initial error with impacting factor decay exponentially in time, and the error in phase 2 is dominated by the collective perturbation caused by environment heterogeneity and multiple local updates (i.e., $E>1$).} \end{itemize}